Atom Interferometry with Floquet Atom Optics

-Fig.~\hyperref[fig:2]{2(c)} shows the measured efficiency of the square-wave Floquet pulses.
-The dominant source of inefficiency is spontaneous decay during the pulse, and as a result, the square-wave pulses are uniformly more efficient than sine-wave pulses due to their shorter duration [Fig.~\hyperref[fig:2]{2(b)}].
+Figure~\hyperref[fig:2]{2(c)} shows the measured efficiency of the square-wave Floquet pulses.
+The dominant source of inefficiency is spontaneous decay during the pulse, and as a result, the square-wave pulses are uniformly more efficient than the best measured efficiencies of the sine-wave pulses due to their shorter duration [Fig.~\hyperref[fig:2]{2(b)}].
 To reduce detection noise on the measured efficiency, we apply six consecutive Floquet pulses and infer the average efficiency per pulse.
 To account for shot-to-shot variation in pulse intensity, we extract the peak efficiency from a histogram of 100 shots by fitting to a model that includes pulse area noise and additive detection noise~\cite{Supplemental}.
 The observed peak efficiency is $\geq\!99.4\%$ for all detunings, compared to $99.63(4)\%$ for a resonant conventional $\pi$ pulse.
 The variation of the pulse efficiency as a function of detuning is explained by differences in spontaneous emission loss due to the corresponding pulse duration, indicating negligible losses from Doppler detuning.
 Our pulse efficiencies are comparable to recent atom interferometry results~\cite{Saywell2020_Raman}, as well as experiments with single atoms in optical tweezers~\cite{Madjarov2020}.

 To demonstrate the advantage of Floquet atom optics over conventional pulses, we construct LMT Mach-Zehnder interferometers with momentum separation $N\,\hbar k$, where $N$ is the LMT order.
-The sequence consists of a $\pi/2$ beamsplitter pulse, followed by a series of $\pi$ pulses from alternating directions, each of which transfers a net $2\,\hbar k$, and then a final $\pi/2$ pulse, as described in~\cite{Rudolph2020}.
-Note that there is no added interrogation time between the beamsplitter and mirror pulses.
-To minimize losses, we use a hybrid strategy.
-In each LMT sequence, we substitute square-wave Floquet $\pi$ pulses for conventional pulses whenever the Doppler loss exceeds the spontaneous emission loss associated with the longer duration Floquet pulses~\footnote{For a Rabi frequency of $5~\text{MHz}$, this critical momentum is $26\,\hbar k$ per arm}.
-The values of $\delta$ and $t_\pi$ for each pulse are determined by the analytic expressions above according to their Doppler detuning.
+The sequence consists of a $\pi/2$ beam splitter pulse, followed by a series of $\pi$ pulses from alternating directions, each of which transfers a net $2\,\hbar k$, and then a final $\pi/2$ pulse, as described in~\cite{Rudolph2020}.
+Note that there is no added interrogation time between the beam splitter and mirror pulses.
+For an LMT interferometer using Floquet atom optics, each pulse must be individually optimized for the instantaneous velocities of the interferometer arms.
+The pulse parameters $\delta$ and $t_\pi$ are determined by the analytic expressions above based on the Doppler detuning.
+Since conventional pulses are marginally more efficient at the lowest velocities, we use conventional pulses until the arm velocities reach $26\,\hbar k$ and then switch to Floquet pulses for the majority of the sequence.